huggingface/diffusers/docs/source/en/using-diffusers/inference_with_lcm.md

 ### ControlNet

 [ControlNet](./controlnet) are adapters that can be trained on a variety of inputs like canny edge, pose estimation, or depth.
 The ControlNet can be inserted into the pipeline to provide additional conditioning and control to the model for more accurate generation.

+You can find additional ControlNet models trained on other inputs in [lllyasviel's](https://hf.co/lllyasviel) repository.

 <hfoptions id="lcm-controlnet">
 <hfoption id="LCM">